-Arcsite is a mobile CAD app for contractors, professionals and field sales guys that can be used to make drawings on site and create accurate take...
+Arcsite is a CAD software for designer, contractors and field professional to make drawing on site and collaborate in real time.

 Site Plans: Efficient ways to draw, share, and save

-Site plans are the cornerstone of most construction jobs.
+Site plans are the cornerstone of most contracting and construction jobs.
 Residential contractors often rely on precise, detailed site plan drawings to define the scope of work and avoid any miscommunications.

 Let's define what a site plan is, review different types of site plans, and explore the tools that are used to draw, share, and store them.